 Most tours are led by Paradise Birding owner and lead guide Stephen Shunk with assistance from a handful of highly qualified and dedicated co-leaders.

 Over the past 20 years, Paradise Birding has continued to grow and evolve.
 In 2015, we unveiled a new vision for the company that we hope our birding tour guests will appreciate and embrace.

 Read about our New Vision for Paradise Birding.

 We specialize in leading woodpecker-themed tours in the East Cascades of Oregon where you can find an astonishing 11 species of woodpeckers within 100 square miles of our home base in Bend, Oregon.
-We run an annual woodpecker-themed tour and we are also available for private tours (next available tours will run in 2017).
+We run an annual woodpecker-themed tour and we are also available for private tours.

 One of the things that sets Paradise Birding apart from other birding tour companies is Steve’s knowledge and experience with woodpeckers, and woodpeckers are keystone organisms—critical ecological components—in forests and woodlands around the world.
 In 2015 we began developing a series of new tours focused on learning about and supporting conservation work on some of the world’s 20 species of threatened woodpeckers.